SAP-samples/teched2025-XP267/exercises/ex0/README.md

     Your subaccount name follows the pattern:
    `XP267-0XX` (for example, `XP267-041`).

-2. Now login with the email (following the pattern of your user , e.g. user 041 goes with an email XP267-041@education.cloud.sap) and the password provided during the session by filling in the login form:
+2. Now log in with the email (following the pattern of your user , e.g. user 041 uses an email XP267-041@education.cloud.sap) and the password provided during the session by filling in the login form:
   ![](./images/00-01-1.png)

 3. Select the SAP BTP subaccount associated with your user (following the pattern of your user , e.g. user 041 uses a subaccount `XP267-041`):